-Jealousy is a given and a part of a healthy emotional make up of any individual.
-At the age of 3, little person enters ‘Oedipal stage’ where recognition of the world and the importance of other people in it becomes possible.
-Little person becomes aware that other people in the family are also important to the main caregiver.
+Jealousy is a given and a part of a healthy emotional makeup of any individual.
+At the age of 3, a little person enters the ‘Oedipal stage’ where recognition of the world and the importance of other people in it becomes possible.
+A little person becomes aware that other people in the family are also important to the main caregiver.
 The task of negotiating how to be three or more in a relationship begins with jealous feelings.
-It is during this stage that future pattern of handling jealous feelings gets imprinted.
-When the main caregiver is able to include all three people in the relationship equally and attend to the needs of each, such triangular relationship becomes bearable in the moment and in the future.
+It is during this stage that the future pattern of handling jealous feelings gets imprinted.
+When the main caregiver is able to include all three people in the relationship equally and attend to the needs of each, such a triangular relationship becomes bearable in the moment and in the future.
 It may happen that the main caregiver neglects the little person, who then learns that he or she is not as important and always loses in the triangular relationship.
-In such case, beliefs about the danger of the third and intense jealousy may develop and persist throughout life.
-At the root of jealousy there is fear of loss, rejection and pain of imagining oneself being excluded.
+In such a case, beliefs about the danger of the third and intense jealousy may develop and persist throughout life.
+At the root of jealousy, there is a fear of loss, rejection, and pain of imagining oneself being excluded.

-Trust requires two things – trustworthy person and ability to trust.
-Similarly to jealousy, it is important to firstly establish whether the person you would like to trust has demonstrated reliability, has intentions to be a good partner and is making steps towards that.
+Trust requires two things – a trustworthy person and the ability to trust.
+Similarly to jealousy, it is important to first establish whether the person you would like to trust has demonstrated reliability, has intentions to be a good partner ,and is making steps towards that.
 It is unhealthy to ask of yourself to trust someone who is not behaving in a trustworthy manner.
 One way to check whether your partner is worthy of trust is to answer the question “What would you recommend a friend if she was in your situation?”
-Would you recommend to trust your partner or would you recommend to be careful?
-Do not over think, but see what comes to your mind immediately following the question, what sort of feeling or emotion, is there a strong “no”, doubt or strong “yes”.
+Would you recommend trusting your partner or would you recommend to be careful?
+Do not overthink, but see what comes to your mind immediately following the question, what sort of feeling or emotion, is there a strong “no”, doubt or strong “yes”.

 Before your sessions begin take a moment to reflect on: